Our climate-related toolkits are broken down into the following categories:

 Presidio School of Management offers an MBA program in Sustainable Management integrating social and environmental values within every course.
 Since 2003, the program has succeeded as a collaborative learning community committed to human, natural and financial sustainability.

-California Climate Change Portal combines information on the impacts of climate change on California and the state’s policies relating to global warming with the California Climate Change Center, a “virtual” research and information web site.
-The web site. originally combined the output from two separate offices at the California Energy Commission – the Climate Change Program Office and the Public Interest Energy Research (PIER) Program’s climate change research unit – along with input from other state agencies.
-Information on his web site. is coordinated by the Climate Action Team.
-The web site. is hosted by the California Energy Commission and operated by the Commission’s Media and Public Communications Office under the direction of the Commission’s Executive Office.
+California Climate Change Portal combines information on the impacts of climate change on California and the state’s policies relating to global warming with the California Climate Change Center, a “virtual” research and information website.
+The website originally combined the output from two separate offices at the California Energy Commission – the Climate Change Program Office and the Public Interest Energy Research (PIER) Program’s climate change research unit – along with input from other state agencies.
+The website is hosted by the California Energy Commission and operated by the Commission’s Media and Public Communications Office under the direction of the Commission’s Executive Office.

 California Climate Change Portal with links to :